-But Simon reinvented himself with the South African sound of Graceland, and explored world music further with The Rhythm of the Saints.
-Even in the 21st century his career has been notable; his most recent three albums, Surprise, So Beautiful or So What, and Stranger to Stranger have all been worthwhile efforts from a restless musical explorer.
+Simon successfully reinvented himself with the South African sounds of 1986’s Graceland and explored world music further with The Rhythm of the Saints.
+Even his 21st century is enjoyable; his most recent three albums, Surprise, So Beautiful or So What, and Stranger to Stranger have all been worthwhile efforts from a restless musical explorer.

-Here are Paul Simon’s studio albums from my favourite to my least favourite.
+Paul Simon’s studio albums ranked from worst to best:

-While Simon and Garfunkel were on hiatus, Simon attempted to launch a career as a folk singer in London.
+While Simon and Garfunkel were on hiatus after the commercial failure of their debut album, Simon attempted to launch a folk career in London.
 He cut an album of songs that would mostly later appear on Simon and Garfunkel’s two 1966 albums.
-Recorded quickly with just Simon’s voice and guitar, it’s a nice showcase for the young Simon, but the Simon and Garfunkel versions are more polished, leaving Songbook as essentially an historical curiosity.
+Recorded quickly with just Simon’s voice and guitar, it’s a nice showcase for the young Simon.
+The Simon and Garfunkel versions are more polished and iconic, leaving Songbook as essentially a historical curiosity.

-You’re The One serves as a retrenchment of Paul Simon’s usual introspective writing after the misguided Capeman project, but it’s one of his least impressive sets of songs.
-But even on a weaker Paul Simon album there’s great material like ‘Señorita With a Necklace of Tears’ and ‘Darling Lorraine’.
+You’re The One serves as a retrenchment of Paul Simon’s signature style after the misguided Capeman project, but it’s one of his least impressive sets of songs.
+But even on a lesser Paul Simon album, there’s great material like ‘Señorita With a Necklace of Tears’ and ‘Darling Lorraine’.

-This ranking seems low for a Grammy winning album that contains iconic Simon songs like ’50 Ways To Leave Your Lover’, ‘Gone At Last’, and the title track, but take away the highlights and you’re left with a bunch of unremarkable, self-justifying songs that deal with Simon’s recent divorce.
+This ranking is low for a Grammy-winning album that contains iconic Simon songs like ’50 Ways To Leave Your Lover’, ‘Gone At Last’, and the title track.
+Take away the highlights, however, and you’re left with a bunch of unremarkable, self-justifying songs that deal with Simon’s recent divorce.